metbril/homepage/content/now.md

 ## Living outdoors

-I can't wait for spring, to start traveling again with the camper we bought last August.
+I can't wait for spring, to start travelling again with the camper we bought last August.
 When looking for a purpose to go walking or cycling outdoors, I usually go [geocaching](https://www.geocaching.com).

 ## Automating home and life

-My wife and son sometimes get desparate when the lights fail to work after I have been tinkering with them.
+My wife and son sometimes get desperate when the lights fail to work after I have been tinkering with them.
 However, I still continue to enjoy smartening our home a lot.
 And automating the boring personal stuff.
 It's really satisfying to see new technology coming to life.